gracenbarnhart/XR_AccessibilityPrototype-Demo/README.md

 The project will run in desktop mode.

 Azure Configuration:
-This prototype uses Azure Speech Services
+This prototype uses Azure Speech Services.
 The credentials and region are no longer embedded- setup is required for playback.

 Notes:
 Designed for desktop viewing, no VR headset required.
 For VR playback, adjust the XR settings in Project Settings, XR Plug-in Management.